holatuwol/liferay-faster-deploy/README.rst

 	cd /path/to/portal/source
 	rd

 This script currently downloads the latest daily build from a local mirror and relies on there being a high speed connection between your local computer and that daily build host machine (so don't do this over WiFi!).
 Update the mirror to be whatever internal server is available in your local office.
-The plan is for these builds to be automatically distributed via  ``files.liferay.com``, but it's also possible to create the build server via the provided scripts.
+The plan is for these builds to be automatically distributed via  ``files.liferay.com`` (because many Liferay offices have a mirror), but it's also possible to create the build server via the provided scripts.

 Essentially, the script uses the build as a base, attempts to compute the changed modules and folders, runs ``install-portal-snapshots`` on any root level dependencies (in the case of ``default`` dependencies), and then asks Gradle to mass deploy the changed modules.